-A web-based national study about the planning of parents for their disabled children’s care put perplexed results.
+A web-based national parents for their disabled children’s care put perplexed results.
 It says less than half of parents of children with intellectual and developmental disabilities make prolonged plans about who will take over their child’s care if the parent or other relative providing care dies or becomes incapacitated.

 In this study, more than 380 parents, primarily mothers, of individuals with disabilities participated.
 The parents who answered to the survey ranged in age from 40 to 83, and their offspring with disabilities were ages 3 to 68.